getting better faster..............

 Private one to one physiotherapy helping you on the journey from an episode of pain or injury back to full health.

 My approach is simple, easy to understand, and very effective.
 I am a believer in getting the fundamentals right from the start, and letting the body do the rest.
-This may take the form of postural correction, mobilising stiff joints, massaging tight muscles, stretching essential muscle groups, and muscle balance exercises to hold it all together for the longer term.
+This may take the form of postural correction, mobilising stiff joints, massaging tight muscles, stretching essential muscle groups, and muscle balance exercises to hold it all together.

 My emphasis is on quality, and I speak in plain English.
 I am here to help you get better, not confuse you with long scary medical speak.
-I like to build a rapport, and you will have continuity of care by being assessed and treated by me for as long as you need.
+I like to build a rapport, and you will have continuity of care by being assessed and treated by me for the duration on your recovery.

 Your first appointment will need an hour, this includes a thorough assessment, and comprehensive treatment tailored to you.
 The treatment will usually be a combination of manual hands on work, and rehabilitation exercises.